LawrenceRadburn/FCC-Music-Player/README.md

 ## join() method
 The join() method concatenates all the elements of an array into a single string.
 In addition, I used the optional parameter to separate the strings.

+## add() method
+I used the add() method alongside the classList property to add classes to HTML elements.

+## remove() method
+I used the remove() method alongside the classList property to remove classes from HTML elements.

 ## Callback function
 A callback function is a function that is used as an argument of another function.